stephencweiss/stephencharlesweiss.com/content/blog/2019-07-14/gatsby-config-plugin-syntax.md

 ---
 I often struggle with the syntax of config files.
 What are resolvers?
 How do options work? etc.

-As a result, while making my way through Jason Lengstorf’s Introduction to Gatsby on Frontend Masters, I found the following interesting<sup>1</sup>:
+As a result, while making my way through Jason Lengstorf's Introduction to Gatsby on Frontend Masters, I found the following interesting<sup>1</sup>:

 Within my `gatsby-config.js` file in the root of a Gatsby project, I have two plugins:
 ``` javascript